amandabacon/Stickney_Inventory/README.md

 # Final for DBMS Fall 2017

-This is a web.py spin off using python and psql.
+This is a web.py framework managed by Python using psql as a back-end database.

-This program, website, and database is geared toward being used by Stickney Observatory as a means of taking inventory and keeping a log of all of the items inputted into the database.
+The program, website, and database are geared toward being used by Stickney Observatory users as a means of taking inventory.

-The user can search through the database through the use of a web.py HTML page to find information on logged items.
+Web.py allows the user to search through the database without the need of querying psql on the command line.

-The user can also fill out a form in order to log some items into the psql database.
+The user has the ability to fill out forms, seach through the database via item names, and view and download csv files of all items in the database.

 # Installation